CyberSource/cybersource-plugins-oraclecxcommerce/documentation/business-services/decision-manager.md

 According to [Payment with Add-On Features](https://developer.cybersource.com/api/authorization-add-ons.html#ADM)

 > For a Merchant Account(MID) that is enabled for Decision Manager should receive Decision Manager specific fields in the Payments API response.
-There is no explicit field or action required to trigger Decision Manager with Payments API call.Note: If you MID is enabled for Decision Manager, Please contact your CyberSource representative.
+There is no explicit field or action required to trigger Decision Manager with Payments API call.Note: If you MID is enabled for Decision Manager, Please contact your Cybersource representative.

 Having DM enabled for your MID does not require any configuration in gateway settings or SSE.
 It is managed by PSP.